 Professional regulatory support through our local office in India.

 Emergo is experienced with all aspects of medical device regulatory compliance in India.
-Our services include obtaining medical device approval, import licenses, BIS certification and assisting with corresponding clinical trial support if needed.
+Our services include obtaining medical device approval, import licenses and assisting with corresponding clinical trial support if needed.
 As noted, our consulting team in India works directly with the CDSCO on a daily basis for regulatory submissions.
 Our team will:

 - Determine where (if) your product fits into the list of regulated medical device categories;